This was a fun post to write. By combining the experiences of Tracey and myself we were able to build a 10-day road trip circumnavigating Nova Scotia.

 - Take a stroll up to the waterfall in Victoria Park.

-Now you're completing your route, circumnavigating Nova Scotia and returning to Halifax.
+Now you're completing your route, having circled Nova Scotia and returning to Halifax.
 You're on your way to the big city!
 We've written extensively about Halifax.
 Read Explore Halifax Two Ways: Luxury and Budget Tips to see how each of us would spend our time in the capital city of Nova Scotia.
 You can mix and match from our itineraries to create the perfect day (or more) for you.